 Throughout the year, Shabbat services are held bi-weekly on Friday evenings, alternating between an 8pm service for adults and a 6:45pm service for families with children.
 A simple oneg usually follows these evening services, allowing us to mingle and to revitalize our friendships and community connections.

-Our prayer books are: Gates of Prayer: The New Union Prayerbook (1975), used for our weekly services, and The Gates of Repentance (rev. 1996), used for High Holy Days.
+Our prayer books are: Mishkan T’fila (2007, Central Conference of American Rabbis), used for our weekly services, and The Gates of Repentance (rev. 1996), used for High Holy Days.
 Both books are available at the Temple in limited numbers for visitors, but we ask that you bring your own book for High Holy Days.

 We strongly encourage you to buy your prayer books from these local booksellers (and tell them Temple Am Shalom sent you!):